One-shot acceleration of transient PDE solvers via online-learned preconditioners: Methodology

 \subsection{Learning algorithm}

 We now turn to the specific learning algorithm underlying PCGBandit.
-Our method adapts the worst-case optimal learner, Tsallis-INF~\citep{abernethy2015fighting,zimmert2021tsallis}, which like most bandit algorithms work by (1)~sampling $i_t$ from a distribution $\*p_t\in\triangle_d$ over the $d$ configurations and (2)~using the feedback $\cost_t(i_t)$ to update to the next distribution $\*p_{t+1}$.\footnote{Here $\triangle_d=\{\*p\in\R_{\ge0}^d$ s.t. $\|\*p\|_1=1\}$ denotes the probability simplex over $d$ outcomes.} Tsallis-INF incorporates the feedback into a cost estimator $\*c_t=\frac{\cost_t(i_t)}{\*p_{[i_t]}}\*e_{i_t}$ and for some learning rate $\eta_t>0$ sets the next distribution to be the minimizer
+Our method adapts the worst-case optimal learner, Tsallis-INF~\citep{abernethy2015fighting,zimmert2021tsallis}, which like most bandit algorithms works by (1)~sampling $i_t$ from a distribution $\*p_t\in\triangle_d$ over the $d$ configurations and (2)~using the feedback $\cost_t(i_t)$ to update to the next distribution $\*p_{t+1}$.\footnote{Here $\triangle_d=\{\*p\in\R_{\ge0}^d$ s.t. $\|\*p\|_1=1\}$ denotes the probability simplex over $d$ outcomes.} Tsallis-INF incorporates the feedback into a cost estimator $\*c_t=\frac{\cost_t(i_t)}{\*p_{[i_t]}}\*e_{i_t}$ and for some learning rate $\eta_t>0$ sets the next distribution to be the minimizer

 of the empirical cost estimate~(first term) regularized by the negative Tsallis entropy~(second term).
-This minimization can be done using Newton's method at a computational cost of $\BigO(d)$~\citep[Algorithm~2]{zimmert2021tsallis}; notably this means the learning cost does {\em not} scale with the problem size $n$.
-We also follow \citet[Theorem~1]{zimmert2021tsallis} in setting $\eta_t=\frac2{\sqrt t}$.
+This minimization can be done using Newton's method at a computational cost of $\BigO(d)$~\citep[Algorithm~2]{zimmert2021tsallis}; notably this means the learning cost does {\em not} scale with the problem size $n$.\footnote{The cost of communicating the chosen configuration $i_t$ does scale with the number of processes but is small relative to the communication cost of a typical Krylov solve.}